 Vehicle Owner:

-By reading the Vehicle Diagnostic & Maintenance Report sent from the Vehicle Service Centre, the vehicle owner will decide whether to maintain his/her vehicle.
+By reading the Vehicle Diagnostic & Maintenance Report sent from the Vehicle Service Centre, the vehicle owner would decide whether to maintain his/her vehicle.

 Vehicle Service Centre:

 It operates a service platform for diagnostics and maintenance of vehicles, obtains and analyzes the diagnostics data from the vehicle.
 It will also send vehicle Diagnostic & Maintenance Report in e-mail together with maintenance suggestions to the vehicle owner.